 Overview of Animal Control Services

-Bylaw Services Officers patrol for dogs at large, respond to animal nuisance complaints and administer the City's dog licensing requirements.
+Bylaw Services Officers patrol for dogs at large, respond to animal nuisance complaints and administer the City's dog and cat licensing requirements.
 The purpose of this program is to promote responsible pet ownership and care within the City while maintaining public peace through public awareness programs, regulation, licensing and enforcement to address animal nuisances.

 Animal Control Services are provided by the City of Cranbrook.
 An officer is generally on duty during the hours of 8:30am to 4:30 pm Monday to Friday.
 Messages may be left at any time at 250-489-9598 and an officer will return your call at the earliest opportunity.